echo-five/api-public-php/README.md

 This is a PHP library to communicate with the Echo-Five public API.

-## HOW TO INSTALL?
+## Installation

+### How to install?

 This package can be installed via Composer:

     composer require echo-five/api-public-php

-### HOW TO UPDATE?
+### How to update?

+Use the following command to update this package only:

+	composer update echo-five/api-public-php

+OR

 Use the following command to update all Composer packages (including this one):

 	composer update

-OR

-Use the following command to update this package only:
+### How to remove?

+This package can be unistalled via Composer:

-	composer update echo-five/api-public-php
+    composer remove echo-five/api-public-php